mistabe/devcor-study/README.md

 ## Approach

-I utilise the Pomodoro Technique for all learning.
+I utilise the Pomodoro Technique for learning but also for working at home where, in contrast to the office, it's likely you could sit in front of a screen for hours uninteruppted, until you're hungry or need a comfort break.
 It's critical to manage your energy and not "piss in the wind" as they say with your attention and mental energy.

 Certainly reccommend learning Python before starting the DEV*** certification paths.
-It's certainly helped me to have gone through the PCEP and PCAP certification process before.
+It's helped me to have gone through the PCEP and PCAP certification process before starting DEVCOR.

 <https://pythoninstitute.org/certification/pcep-certification-entry-level/>